st10174327/FinTrack/README.md

 ├── screenshots/           # Figma-based UI design references ├── README.md              # You're reading it!

-🎥 Demo Video
+🎥 Demo Video Youtube
-Ensure your demonstration includes:
+Ensure your demonstration includes: https://youtu.be/Y2m-gXKFEMw

 A clear walk-through of each feature.